 Most toilets use the time-honored gravity flush to clear their contents.
 A gravity flush system creates flushing pressure by releasing the tank water into the bowl, forcing all of the contents through the trapway leading to the drain and ultimately the sewer or septic system.
 Since these toilets use the natural power of water pressure, there are few mechanical parts to worry about, keeping maintenance relatively low.

-Dual-flush systems are among the hottest flush technologies on the market.
+Dual-flush toilets are among the hottest flush technologies on the market.
 They feature two buttons: a little flush for “number one” and a more powerful flush for “number two.”
-These dual flush systems save water by using 1.1-gallon partial flushes for liquid waste and 1.6-gallon full flushes for solid waste.
+These dual flush toilets save water by using 1.1-gallon partial flushes for liquid waste and 1.6-gallon full flushes for solid waste and toilet paper.

 Cutting-edge double-cyclone toilets use nozzles instead of tiny holes in the toilet rim and an innovative system that increases the pressure of each flush, allowing you to get the power of a full 1.6 gallon flush with just 1.28 gallons of water.

 Toilets offer a variety of looks, ranging from sleek and curvy modern single-piece toilets to vintage style two-piece toilets with beveled edges and chrome handles.
 While white is still the predominant color for most toilets, some designer models feature other colors, such as black.
 Though not as common, the minimalist design of wall-mounted toilets is also increasing in popularity.

 There are quite a few options to consider when shopping for a toilet.
 Here are a few of the special additions and considerations that some brands feature in their toilets: